 Protecting the security and integrity of data is vital for businesses and organizations, sending demand for qualified cybersecurity analysts surging.
 These professionals monitor computer networks to ensure safeguards are in place to protect sensitive information and proprietary data from cyber criminals.

 According to the U.S. Bureau of Labor Statistics (BLS), information security analyst jobs are projected to increase by 32% between 2018 and 2028*, much faster than the national average for all occupations during that decade.

 What is Cybersecurity Analysis?

 Without constant monitoring and analysis, businesses, public organizations, government agencies and individuals are vulnerable to harmful infiltration of their computer systems.
-Cybersecurity analysts protect websites and networks from cyber threats such as malware, denial-of-service attacks, hacks and viruses.
+Cybersecurity analysis is the process that enables the best monitoring practices in relation to those structures.

 Why Cybersecurity Analysts Matter